mehrvarz/tremote_plugin/README.md

 ### PLastPressedMS [tremote_plugin.MaxButton]int64

 An array of int64 elements containg time stamps (MS) of the start time of the most recent button press.

+### ImageInfo(jpgData []byte, mime string)

+This function enables a plugin to hand over raw JPEG data to be used as background image on the client.

+### HostCmd(command string, parameter string) string

+This function lets a plugin call functionality offered by TRemote host.

+"ScreenPower" switches the screen attached to the host on or off.
+Parameter may be set to "on" or "off".

+"AudioMute" switches the audio mute function.
+Parameter may be set to "on", "off" or "toggle".

+Example: ph.HostCmd("ScreenPower","on")